Properties and custom properties

 Access custom properties

 To access custom properties, select Feature management Custom properties.
-Search for a specific custom property by entering all or part of a property name into Search.
+Search for a specific custom property by entering all or part of a property name into the Search field.

 Select Sort icon or Sort icon next to a heading on the custom property list to sort ascending or descending, respectively, on that heading.
 Alternatively, sort by selecting a heading from the Sort by options.